spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 <WarningBox>

-It is essential to copy the Edge host ID for future reference, manual registration in Palette UI, and use in the Terraform workflow.
+You must copy the Edge host IDs for future reference.
+Besides, if the auto registration fails, you will need Edge host IDs for manual registration in Palette UI.

 </WarningBox>